Pebble (watch): Reception

 The original Pebble Smartwatch was released to mixed reviews.
 The design was acclaimed for being innovative.
 CNET praised the design, readability, and water-resistance of the Pebble Steel, but criticized the limit of eight user-installed apps and the lack of a heart-rate monitor.
 Later watches in the Pebble series were described similarly: as simple and effective but lacking some features of competitors like the Apple Watch.
+Some concerns were also expressed by iFixit about build quality and reliability, while also commending the watch's repairability.

 Later generations

 Pebble Time

 On February 24, 2015, Pebble announced the Pebble Time, their second-generation Pebble smartwatch via its Kickstarter campaign.

 The Pebble Time Steel is a stainless steel variant of the Pebble Time smartwatch, available in multiple finishes: silver, black or gold with either a leather or steel band.
 Pebble claims it has a 10-day battery life.

-The Pebble Time Round is also made of stainless steel and 2.5d gorilla glass with five finishes.
+The Pebble Time Round is also made of stainless steel and 2.5d Gorilla Glass with five finishes.
 Pebble claims it has a 2-day battery life, dramatically decreased because of the shape and size but still significantly longer-lasting than the Apple Watch's 16-hour life.